BrettMeirhofer/ESPGreenhouse/readme.md

 # Description
 - Adds four bluetooth endpoints for toggling pins on an esp device.
+(If pins are connected to a relay allows for toggling electrical devices)
 - Adds one bluetooth endpoint for readingfrom a hcsr04 Sonar Sensor (Water Level)